smokeB0x/bitrex/README.md

 The file RUN.bat is there for ease of use, as you can double click this file to start the .ps1 script.

-Note: If the scipt fails to open you may have to enable the use of scripts on the PC.
+Note: If the script fails to open you may have to enable the use of scripts on the PC.
 To do this open powershell as administrator, type:
 Set-ExecutionPolicy RemoteSigned
 Press enter and type "A", then press enter again.